I've used voice throughout my working life.

-For the past 12+ years I've been a voice teacher for the transgender community, both in the NHS and in my own private practice in Leeds.
+For the past 13 years I've been a voice teacher in the transgender community, both in the NHS and in my own private practice in Leeds.
 (Since March this year all my teaching work has moved on to Zoom.)

 Voice Work – as I first encountered it in 1985 via The Roy Hart Theatre – has been vital to me, both as a creative tool and as a means of developing authentic self-expression.
 It's coloured all my subsequent work, whether running voice workshops, teaching voice in the trans community, working as a counsellor, or as singer/ performer.